-A student absent five (5) consecutive days will be automatically terminated, based on the Withdrawal Policy (automatic).
+When a student misses three (3) consecutive days without contacting the college, that student will be presumed to have withdrawn from the college.)
 To re-enter, the student must complete and file an application for readmission, which is reviewed by the Readmission Committee.